kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/certificate_management.md

 E-Mail validation is not supported due to significant higher delays between requesting a certificate and it's issuance.
 When using a PCA, certificates don't have to be validated.

+## Ingress Group Behavior

+When using certificate management with [IngressGroups](ingress_class.md#specgroup), each ingress in the group gets its own certificate based on its own hostnames.
+All certificates are attached to the shared ALB's HTTPS listener.

+For example, if an ingress group has three members:

+- Ingress A with `create-acm-cert: "true"` and host `app-a.example.com`
+- Ingress B with `create-acm-cert: "true"` and host `app-b.example.com`
+- Ingress C with `certificate-arn` pointing to an existing cert

+The controller creates two managed certificates (for A and B) and uses the manually specified cert for C. All three certificates are attached to the same HTTPS:443 listener on the shared ALB.

+Each ingress in the group can independently choose its certificate strategy:

+- `create-acm-cert: "true"` — controller creates and manages a certificate
+- `certificate-arn` — use a manually specified certificate (takes precedence over `create-acm-cert`)
+- Neither — use certificate discovery (existing behavior)

+Deleting one ingress from the group removes only its managed certificate.
+The other ingresses and their certificates remain unaffected.

+!!!note "Same hostname across multiple ingresses"
+    Each ingress in a group gets its own certificate, even if multiple ingresses share the same hostname.
+If two ingresses both have `create-acm-cert: "true"` with the same host, two separate certificates are created and both are attached to the listener.
+To avoid duplicate certificates for the same domain, only enable `create-acm-cert` on one ingress per hostname — the other ingresses with the same hostname can omit the annotation and will still have their listener rules created on the shared ALB.

 ## PCA-Support

 If you don't want Amazon Issued certificates you can issue certificates from an existing PCA in your AWS account.